Ashu-hub/All-About-MicroServices/MicroServicesNCloudInterviewQuestions.md

 	In Kubernetes environments, a service mesh such as Istio or Linkerd can automatically enable mTLS between services, so developers often don't need to modify application code.

 # On what principle microservices are build upon?
+ "Microservices are built around business capabilities and follow principles such as the Single Responsibility Principle, loose coupling, and high cohesion.
+Each service owns its own data, communicates through APIs or asynchronous events, and can be developed, deployed, and scaled independently.
+They also emphasize fault isolation, decentralized governance, and observability to ensure resilience and maintainability in distributed systems."

 # What is RATE Limiting/ API Throttling?